 INTRODUCING LEEU COLLECTION : FATHER AND SON DESTINATIONS SHARE GLOBAL EXCELLENCE THROUGH FAMILY FOUNDATIONS

 Vana and the Leeu Collection share intrinsic features, one of which is the upholding of world-class standards in every sphere of operation.

 The Leeu Collection, an international portfolio of luxurious lifestyle hotels and gourmet venues, was founded by Analjit Singh.
-His son, Veer Singh, created Vana Retreat, a holistic retreat on his home continent.
+His son, Veer Singh, created Vana.
 Both Vana and the Leeu venues reflect the belief that everything contributes to one’s wellbeing, be it architecture and design, nature, art, even cuisine, and these elements are chosen to evoke equilibrium, respect ecology and be in harmony with nature.

 Visitors from all over the world head to Vana, a beautiful and serene destination in Dehradun in northern India.
 Here Veer has created a sublime retreat where guests embark on a personalised journey tailored to suit their needs and preferences.

 In South Africa, Analjit’s portfolio of luxurious lifestyle hotels and epicurean venues in and around Franschhoek has achieved iconic status, while the addition of Linthwaite House in the scenic English Lake District adds another acclaimed destination for discriminating international travellers.